gary1030/zenoh-in-noise-environment/final_report.md

 [Demo video](https://drive.google.com/file/d/1CiNEqb_qyAmbVZknhGPgUhRbyxzlmtUo/view?resourcekey)

+#### Why is this method unpractical
+- VEINS & SUMO are used to simulate “events”, which means they are not for performance evaluation purposes.
-Unfortunately, the instructions are unclear, so we couldn't customize it to fit our desired scnerio.
-Plus, integrating Zenoh into this setup seems hard to be done in a semester, so we decided to try out other methods.
+- the instructions are unclear, so we couldn't customize it to fit our desired scnerio.
+- Plus, integrating Zenoh into this setup seems hard to be done in a semester, so we decided to try out other methods.

 ### INET + Emulation